scalabli/quo/docs/options.rst

-The second option is to manually pull values in from specific environment variables by defining the name of the environment variable on the option.
+The second option is to manually pull values in from specific environment variables by defining the name of the environment variable on the app.

 Example usage:

 .. code-block:: python

     @quo.command()
-    @quo.option('--username', envvar='USERNAME')
+    @quo.app('--username', envvar='USERNAME')
     def greet(username):
        quo.echo(f"Hello {username}!")